Cashew apples and -nuts in Goa, India

 - Cashew nuts are deeply ingrained in Goan culture

-- Roasting of cashew nuts is an unhealthy affair, and care has to be taken not to inhale the smoke
+- Roasting cashew nuts is an unhealthy affair, and care has to be taken not to inhale the smoke.

-- For shelling roasted nuts, gloves or other reliable skin protections should be worn
+- Gloves or other reliable skin protection should be worn for shelling roasted nuts.